thansen29/CollegeRegistrationSystem/README.md

 This College Registration System was created as the final project for the capstone course of SUNY Old Westbury's Computer Science program.
-This project showcases HTML, CSS, Javascript, JQuery, AJAX, PHP, and MYSQL.
+This project showcases an HTML, CSS, Javascript, and JQuery/AJAX front-end, supported by a PHP, and MYSQL back-end.
+The database was handled through the free web-host www.biz.nf

 View the website at www.agru.co.nf